An aneurysm is an abnormal widening or ballooning of a portion of an artery due to weakness in the wall of the blood vessel.

 The treatment depends on the location of the aneurysm.
 The aorta is made of three parts:

 - The first part moves upward toward the head.
 It is called the ascending aorta.

 - The middle part is curved.
 It is called the aortic arch.

 - The last part moves downward, toward the feet.
 It is called the descending aorta.

-For patients with aneurysms of the ascending aorta or aortic arch:
+For people with aneurysms of the ascending aorta or aortic arch:

-- Surgery to replace the aorta is recommended if an aneurysm is larger than 5 - 6 centimeters.
+- Surgery to replace the aorta is recommended if an aneurysm is larger than 5 to 6 centimeters (approximately 2 inches).

-- A cut is made in the middle of the chest bone.
+- A cut is made in the middle of the breast bone (sternum).